III. Coursework, Exams, and Final Grade Reports

 - Failing to follow the proctor’s instructions, cheating, or disrupting a test will result in zero points on the test, possible expulsion from DIS, and notification of your home campus.

 3. Final Grade Reports: You will receive an email report of your unofficial final grades 30 days after the end of the term.
 A hard copy will be mailed to your home university automatically from the DIS North American Office.
-Final grades will be withheld if you owe money to DIS or other related institutions, have not returned library books, or has outstanding restitution because of damage caused to housing or DIS facilities.
+Final grades will be withheld if you owe money to DIS or related institutions, have not returned library books, or have outstanding restitution due to damage of housing or DIS facilities.

 4. Full-year students: Students who will be staying at DIS for multiple semesters must achieve a minimum of a 2.5 GPA while at DIS and maintain good standing in all previous semesters in order to continue at DIS.